zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

 - with Bill, attended the London meeting (Getty, Farallon, HE, Cambridge/MASHA, Cambridge/MASHA)
 - working on the organisation of the [PADA workshop](https://github.com/eamena-project/eamena-arches-dev/tree/main/talks/2024-publication)

+## Michaelmas Term 2024

+### week -3

+- fixed the DB SSH issue (reminder: the DB was down) with the AWS support team
+- working with Nichole on a BU append
+    - almost working (sic), excepted the Site Features (see [Arches Forum](https://community.archesproject.org/t/business-data-append-depth-in-the-resource-model/2540))
+- working with Jan Ciglenečki, [MHE](https://github.com/eamena-project/eamena-arches-dev/tree/main/projects/mhe), on the Alexandria workshop (11-13 Nov) setup.
+- working with Archinos architects, [COD](https://github.com/eamena-project/eamena-arches-dev/tree/main/projects/cod) (missing metadata, wrong coordinates, etc.)
+- uploading APAAME archives
+- asked Reuben to work on the Docker image for the deployement Arches v7.6 (release scheduled this end of the month)
+- Bill and Bijan, to make the [PADA workshop](https://github.com/eamena-project/eamena-arches-dev/tree/main/talks/2024-publication) happen

 ---
 TODO: